itu-tid/lecture-notes/Coding-Guidelines.md

 - The code will become a *big ball of mud and bugs* if you just add stuff in there that was generated without you understanding it.
 - You upset the code reviewers...

-As a rule of thumb, code generation is useful as a reminder of something that you knew before, something that you understand and just forgot.
+As a rule of thumb, code generation is useful as a reminder of something that you knew before, something that you understand and have written so many times that you're bored to write.
+Not something that you've never understood.

 How do we know that it's generated code?
 - your code is using class components -- which is archaic